Code-Institute-Submissions/samc85-Milestone2-project/README.md

 1 error found relating to popover function, expecting identifier but finding )};.
 Function is taken from Bootstrap 4.4.1 popover element and as it works as expected, was noted, but ignored.

+### JSHint (for Javascript)

+9 warnings were flagged up through this service, based on use of 'let' to declare variables and arrow function syntax.
+However, when set for Jquery and new
+ES6 features, they are not flagged.

 ### BrowserStack (for Responsiveness)

 * Browserstack was also used to test on the following devices (chosen based on Browserstack Start Up data):